 What is Search Engine Optimization?

-Search engine optimization (SEO) is the process of improving the volume and quality of traffic to a web site from search engines via “natural” (“organic” or “algorithmic”) search results. techniques and tactics used to increase the number of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP) including Google, Bing, Yahoo, and other search engines.
+Search engine optimization (SEO) is the process of improving the volume and quality of traffic to a web site from search engines via “natural” (“organic” or “algorithmic”).
+Online marketers and SEO strategists analyze search results. techniques and tactics to increase the number of visitors to a website.
+For example, by obtaining a high-ranking placement in the search results page of a search engine (SERP).

 History of SEO

 A history of search engine optimization (SEO) is the obscure etiology of its birth.
-By default, the term search engine optimization implies a relevant history must be considered after the development of search engines.
+By default, the term search engine optimization was considered after the development of search engines.
 A troublesome aspect of this implication is the fact that search engines and the Internet did not always have their modern form.
 For example, the Internet arguably can trace its roots back to 1958 when AT&T introduced the first commercial modem, enabling remote computers to communicate over ordinary telephone lines.

-While the Internet’s technical roots were already in use, the term “Internet” did not actually come into existence until December 1974 when the term was adopted in Request for Comments (RFC) 675 published on the Internet Transmission Control Program.
+While the Internet’s technical roots were already in use, the term “Internet” did not actually come into existence until December 1974.
+The term was adopted in Request for Comments (RFC) 675 published on the Internet Transmission Control Program.
 Around this same time, “an Internet” gained more common use as ARPANET was interlinked with NSF Net to mean any internetwork using TCP/IP.

-In 1990, the first identified search engine was created as a school project and was a text-based index of “archived” and shared File Transfer Protocol (FTP) files – thus came the name “Archie” because the name fits length parameters.
-This tool did not resemble today’s modern form of a search engine with a front-end graphical user interface and back-end complex algorithms finding, collecting, and organizing information.
+In 1990, the first identified search engine was created as a school project and was a text-based index of “archived” and shared File Transfer Protocol (FTP) files.
+Thus came the name “Archie” because the name fits length parameters.
+This tool did not resemble today’s modern form of a search engine with a front-end graphical user interface.
+Also, the back-end complex algorithms in finding, collecting, and organizing information were simpler.
 Like the Internet, search engines evolved as advances were made in technology, and as needs arose.

 First Search Engine